ericsonga/APCSAReview/_sources/Stories/Interviewees/B_Mariscal.rst

 **How did she get into computing?**

 *"In 2016, I was working as a security guard at Jack in the Box.
-During that time, I met my boyfriend, and he was a security guard at that time.
+During that time, I met my boyfriend.
 He was the one that encouraged me to go into tech, because a friend of his told him that, hey, you can just self-study.
 It was very hard for me.
 But he kept pushing me and telling me, 'Yeah, I think you can do it.
 You're very smart.
 You can do it.
 You can definitely do it.'"*

 **How does she view CS?**

 *"I was an anthropology major.
 I was always trying to figure out how the world worked and how humans interact.
 As a software engineer, I get to see the part of life as a member of that society.
 I previously read books about how tech impacts society, but being inside this field gives me another perspective."*

-Coming from an anthropology background, Briceida views CS in an interdisplinary manner, where she highlights the anthropologic aspects of it.
+Coming from an anthropology background, Briceida views CS in an interdisplinary manner, where she highlights the anthropological aspects of it.
 That gives her a unique perspective.

 **Who does she look up to?**